Felony Defense Attorney

 Being charged with a felony is a serious matter for a number of reasons, not the least of which is that it may qualify you for the state’s three strikes rule.
 The rule provides that a person who has previously been convicted for a serious felony can be sentenced to twice the ordinary prison sentence if later convicted of any new felony.
 If the person is later convicted of a third felony that is serious or violent, he or she must be sentenced to a prison term of at least 25 years to life.
 In some cases, it is possible to accumulate more than one strike during the same sequence of criminal activity if multiple felonies are involved.
 Efforts to reform this harsh law are ongoing, but its basic structure remains in place.
 Defenses against its implementation include reducing previous crimes on a defendant’s record to levels where they would not qualify as “strikes.”

-AGGRESSIVE CRIMINAL DEFENSE
+AGGRESSIVE FELONY DEFENSE ATTORNEY

 If you have been charged with a felony in California, it’s vital that you have a seasoned criminal defense lawyer in your corner.
-With more than 18 years of experience representing clients in felony cases, Orange County felony defense lawyer Karren Kenney has the skill, experience, and ability that you need to ensure that your rights are fully protected and that all avenues for resolving the matter are considered.
+With more than 18 years of experience representing clients in felony cases, Orange County felony defense attorney Karren Kenney has the skill, experience, and ability that you need to ensure that your rights are fully protected and that all avenues for resolving the matter are considered.
 Among other previous victories, Ms. Kenney recently secured a not guilty jury verdict for a client charged with attempted murder and assault with a deadly weapon as part of an alleged but unproven gang-related crime.